|

 I am an assistant professor of sociology at College

-of St. Scholastica.
-Before that, I was visiting assistant professor
+St. Scholastica.
+Before that, I was visiting assistant

 in the Department of Sociology at Grinnell College.
 I